 September 08, 2019 - Washington, DC

-The Initiative co-hosted Girlhood Interrupted, a Cultural Capital event, with the National Museum of Women in the Arts.
+The Center co-hosted Girlhood Interrupted, a Cultural Capital event, with the National Museum of Women in the Arts.
 In the beautiful space of this landmark museum, activists, researchers, and artists presented their perspectives on our research highlighting Black girls’ lived experiences and the bias that can influence adults’ perception of their innocence.

-In collaboration with the National Museum of Women in the Arts, the Initiative commissioned two local artists to create pieces in response to its adultification bias research.
+In collaboration with the National Museum of Women in the Arts, the Center commissioned two local artists to create pieces in response to its adultification bias research.
 Painter Ashley Joi and photographer Sancha McBurnie brought the adultification bias of Black girls to life with their stunning artwork.

 She gained inspiration for her painting Tears from a focus group participant who said, “[A white girl’s] tears carry more value than [a] Black girl’s [tears].”
 By creating golden tears in response, Ms. Joi emphasized the egitimacy and value of Black girls’ pain.
 She also encompassed the girl in a golden shield, symbolizing that she deserves nurturing, protection, and support.

 Her second piece, Dreaming of Love, features Orishas, characters derived from Yoruba mythology originating from present-day Nigeria.
 Hidden within the painting are Adinkra symbols of the Ashanti people from present-day Ghana.
 Ms. Joi created this piece to provide Black girls with an uplifting image rooted in this country’s history of slavery.